Anti-Asian Racism: How Language Fueled Hate Crimes and Xenophobia

 Historically, the model minority myth has been leveraged to divide communities of color and to squelch racial justice movements with the idea that there are “good” versus “bad” minority groups.
-The recent senseless acts of violence toward Asian Americans threaten to set the movement back by sparking racial tensions where solidarity is needed, especially in the context of the greater Black Lives Matter movement.
+The recent senseless acts of violence toward Asian Americans threaten to set the movement back by sparking racial tensions where solidarity is needed, especially in the context of the greater Black Lives Matter and anti-racist movement.

 How to use language to help rather than to harm

 Being an ally to those suffering from anti-Asian hate starts with simple steps.
 For starters, avoid using stigmatizing language when referring to COVID-19 and object when others around you do.
 Better yet, take a free bystander intervention training workshop to learn how to react safely in challenging situations.
 Teach children and others you have influence over to not associate the pandemic with a specific race or region.
-Listen and check in with Asian American friends, neighbors, and colleagues.
+Listen to and check in with Asian American friends, neighbors, and colleagues.
 Validate their experiences and resist the urge to suggest that incidents are not race-driven.
-Just because one person doesn’t see or feel racism doesn’t mean that others experience the world the same way.
+Just because one person doesn’t see or feel Asian American racism (or any racism) doesn’t mean that others experience the world the same way.
 Even after COVID-19 vaccinations become more widely available, it will take some time for the spike in anti-Asian sentiment to subside.
 Being a part of the solution will help the United States heal from this painful pandemic more quickly.